This article is also available in PDF (Acrobat Reader) format:

 LOriental to South America

 A Frenchman, Louis Comte, gave the first demonstrations of the daguerreotype south of the equator.
 They took place at the hotel Pharoux in Rio de Janeiro on 17 January 1840 and on 29 February at the Uruguayan Palacio del Cabildo in Montevideo.
 Comte had sailed to South America on an intended expedition round the world on a French frigate, LOriental that had left France at the end of September 1839 .
 Described in France as an école flottante, and in other countries as Colegio hidrográfico and Naval School Expedition, the voyage was expected to last from two to two and a half years.
 It had been organised throughout the first half of 1839 by Captain Augustin Lucas (1804?1854).
-It is not entirely clear if his name was Augustin or Auguste, both forms appear in primary sources.
+It is not entirely clear if his name was Augustin or Auguste, both forms appear in primary sources [but established later that writen as Augustin on his birth and marriage certificates].
 He was born in 1804 at Bangor on BelleIle, the island off the French west coast of Brittany, halfway between Lorient and St Nazaire.
 In 1832 he had married Elizabeth Bellais, who, with their two young children, went on the expedition with him.
 In the mid 1830s he was Captain of Jeune Lise of Bordeaux but a few weeks after returning to France on 4 June 1838 from Guadeloupe he went to stay in Paris to pursue his ideas for leading this educational voyage round the world.
 During the following year he published a thirtyone page pamphlet on the organisation of maritime commerce.